aspenlaub/Shatilaya/README.md

 ## Can it be useful to you?

-Yes, if you are working with Visual Studio 2017 (Visual Studio 2015 projects probably still work, but I am moving away from them).
+Yes, if you are working with Visual Studio 2017 and projects targeting .net standard, .net core or .net framework >= 4.7.
 How you get started is illustrated in the [Roxann](https://github.com/aspenlaub/Roxann) repository's readme file

 ## Built around build.cake